smallhelm/clojure-paypal-ipn/README.md

 PayPal IPN handler for Clojure.
 Use with ring, compojure, or any clojure server env.

-add this to your `:dependencies` in project.clj
+Add this to your `:dependencies` in project.clj
 ```clojure
 [clojure-paypal-ipn "0.0.1-SNAPSHOT"]
 ```